-I painted the inside with the same pink (Beauti-tone Moulin Rouge) that I’ve been using on other items in the room.
-I painted the insides of the doors the white and, again, didn’t paint the insets because I had plans for them also.
+The inside got two coats of the same pink (Beauti-tone Moulin Rouge) that I’ve been using on other items in my craft studio like my craft room desk makeover.
+I painted the insides of the doors with the white and, again, didn’t paint the insets because I had plans for them also.

 I spray painted the insets of the outside of the doors with Rustoleum chalkboard paint, taping all around them first and protecting them with newspaper.

-I laid a panel on my fabric and simply cut around it, leaving about 1 1/2″ to fold over and staple.
+To create my fabric insets I laid a cork piece on my fabric and simply cut around it, leaving about 1 1/2″ to fold over and staple.

 At each corner, I cut away any excess fabric and folded it over as neatly as I could and stapled it into place.

-I used contact cement to attach the panels, placing some heavy items on top until the glue set.
+I used contact cement to attach the panels, and I placed some heavy books and other items on top until the glue set.

-Then, because the height inside the the armoire was too high for my keyboard I needed to add something to the top of the bookcases so I could move my keyboard and mouse down when using them.
+The height inside the the computer armoire was too high for my keyboard.
+I needed to add something to the top of the bookcases so I could move my keyboard and mouse down when using them.

 I had some non-slip viny shelf liner that I bought at the dollar store for $2.
 It was the perfect width, so I just added that on top.